 itil and the

-- In the PagerDuty ID field, enter the 7 character user ID of the default PagerDuty user account (generated in step 3 of Create a Default PagerDuty User Account for ServiceNow).
+- In the PagerDuty ID field, enter the 7-character user ID of the default PagerDuty user account (generated in step 3 of Create a Default PagerDuty User Account for ServiceNow, above).
+Click Update.

-To summarize what should be completed this far:
+To summarize what should be completed thus far:

 - An API Key has been created in PagerDuty.

 - A ServiceNow user account has been created for the PagerDuty integration to use.